spacetelescope/jwst/docs/cube_build/source/arguments.rst

 Step Arguments
 ==============
-A single run of cube building program produces a single IFU cubes.
+A single run of cube building program produces a single IFU cube.
 The input data to the cube program can be a single exposure, a data model passed from another pipeline step,  or a list of exposures contained in an association table.
-The output cube can contain data from a single exposure, list of dither exposures either with in the same wavelength band or covering several wavelength bands.
+The output cube can contain data from a single band (for MIRI that is a single channel and single sub-channel and for NIRSPEC that is a single grating and single filter) or  a list of [dithered]  exposures either with in the same wavelength band or covering several wavelength bands.
 The arguments controlling the  types of output cubes are:

-* ``--channel #``
+* ``--channel [integer]``

 The only valid values for # are 1,2,3,4 or ALL .
 This argument is only valid for MIRI data.
 If the ``--channel`` argument is given, then only data corresponding to that channel